Disney’s streaming plans deals further blow to Cineworld and cinema stocks

-You can trade Disney shares or cinema stocks by speculating as to whether you think share prices will rise and buy (go long) or, if you think they will fall, sell (go short) using either CFDs or spread bets.
+You can trade Disney shares or cinema stocks by speculating as to whether you think share prices will rise and buy (go long) or, if you think they will fall, sell (go short) using CFDs.
 Get started by following these easy steps:

 - Create an IG trading account or open My IG to your existing account